skip to main content

 Part 1—On the iPhone

-Step 1: Tap to open the Visual Codes app.
+Step 1: Open the Passwords app.

 Part 2—On the Android phone